rkansal47/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Higgs Measurements
-  - Generative Modelling
+  - Generative Modelling / Fast Simulations
-  - Geometric Deep Learning
-  - Statistics
-  - Di-Higgs Searches
+  - Physics-informed and Equivariant ML

 # Education to show in About widget
 education: